TreeFallSound/pi-stomp/README.md

 After first boot, set up networking so that you can ssh

         ssh patch@patchbox.local
-Once connected, run the following commands to download, setup and install the software and audio plugins.
-It could take about a half hour.
+Once connected, download the software:

         git clone https://github.com/TreeFallSound/pi-stomp.git

         cd pi-stomp

+Now run the setup utility to install the software and audio plugins.
+It could take about a half hour.
+For most hardware, including pi-Stomp Core, just run:

         ./setup.sh

+For the original pi-Stomp hardware (pcb versions 1.x) pass the version to the setup script:

+        ./sethup.sh -v 1.0

 If all went well, you can then reboot

         sudo reboot